 Choosing a 4K TV

 The most important feature to look out for when buying a 4K TV for playing PC games on is what sort of HDMI input it has.
-While all TVs these days have some sort of HDMI port, you'll need a TV, such as our Philips 55PUT6400, that comes with HDMI 2.0.
+While all TVs these days have some sort of HDMI port, you'll need a TV that comes with HDMI 2.0 as mininum.
 This enables the TV to display 4K content (at a resolution of 3840 x 2160) at 60Hz, which will give you smooth 4K performance of 60 frames per second (as long as your PC is up to the task).

-Many UHD TVs come with preset image modes, such as 'Cinema' and 'Game', but these added features can increase the latency, making games feel unresponsive and laggy; however, many TVs also come with a setting for PCs or games consoles which strips out these effects, giving you a much more responsive gaming experience.
+Be warned, though: any UHD TVs come with preset image modes, such as 'Cinema' and 'Game', but these added features can increase the latency, making games feel unresponsive and laggy.
+However, many TVs also come with a setting for PCs or games consoles which strips out these effects, giving you a much more responsive gaming experience.

 Choosing your PC